San Diego Home Invasion Attorney

 If convicted, you could face serious time behind bars.

-An experienced San Diego home invasion criminal defense attorney will build a case highlighting why you are not guilty of the charges, negotiate a plea bargain with the prosecution, and/or to reduce your sentence if you are convicted.
+An experienced San Diego attorney from Bernal Law will build a case highlighting why you are not guilty of the charges, negotiate a plea bargain with the prosecution, and/or reduce your sentence if you are convicted.
+An investigation into the facts and circumstances surrounding your arrest and alleged conduct is crucial to building a solid defense.
+Don’t wait until it’s too late – reach out to Bernal Law today for a confidential consultation by calling (619) 453-0023 or filling out our contact form.